 Some species coming from lake Malawi, such as the Peacock cichlids have similar dietary concerns, however, they are mostly bottom feeders.
 Sinking foods, are then, ideal as long as you make sure they get a good spread of veggies and proteins.

-Mbuna diet, on the other hand, is almost solely vegetarian.
+Mbuna’s diet, on the other hand, is almost solely vegetarian.

 In nature, Mbuna cichlids subsist mostly on algae, so a similar diet in captivity is needed.
-Cyanobacteria mass such as Spirulina is, again, a good choice here and any flakes or pellets that make up most of their nutrients from seaweed and other types of algae.
+Cyanobacteria mass such as Spirulina is, again, a good choice here, and any flakes or pellets that make up most of their nutrients from seaweed and other types of algae.

 It’s advisable to seldomly (once a week) feed pure fish protein to Mbuna cichlids because it will help them with balancing out the intake of some vitamins.

-South American cichlids, on the other hand, are definitely carnivorous and will actively seek fish protein or smaller insects and worms.
+South American cichlids, on the other hand, are strictly carnivorous and will actively seek fish protein or smaller insects and worms.
 They will enjoy foods that have lots of fish meal, but an occasional vegetable supplement should be offered to help with digestion.

 There are a few things when feeding your cichlids that are good rules of thumb to keep in mind:

-- Don’t feed them more than they can eat in about 2-3 minutes, 1 to 2 times a day.
+- Don’t feed them more than what they can eat in about 2-3 minutes, 1 to 2 times a day.

 Most species tend to always want to eat, but overfeeding can lead to illness.
 Even if they seem hungry to keep it limited to this time frame.

 African cichlids specifically are notorious for this.
 Limited and regular feeding will help negate this somewhat.